-

 Or better determination of relevant priors (we have one built in “AI” version of this that doesn’t work too well)?

-1telerad replied 5 months, 1 week ago 16 Members · 22 Replies
+Any other ideas?1telerad replied 9 months, 2 weeks ago 16 Members · 22 Replies -

 Some low hanging fruit is software to auto-populate CT dose info (if you’re required to report it) and numbers on ultrasound exams (velocities, lengths, etc).
 Doesn’t necessarily help with accuracy, but takes some of the “scut” out of reports.
 I’ve been told there’s also software/methods out there to auto populate comparison exams (not sure how reliable it is).